Luka Khorkheli

 Luka Khorkheli (ლუკა ხორხელი; born 31 January 2000) is a Georgian professional footballer who plays as a midfielder for Slovak club Spartak Trnava.

-He has won the Erovnuli Liga 2.
+He has won the Erovnuli Liga 2 of Georgia.

 Club career

 Early career

 Khorkheli grew up at Dinamo Tbilisi's academy.
 After several seasons spent at Iberia, Gori and Spaeri, in early 2021, he joined 2nd division club Sioni.
 Khorkheli opened his goal-scoring account in a 5–2 win at Chikhura on 13 June 2021.
 Overall, he netted five times and helped the team to advance to the Erovnuli Liga.

 In his first top-flight season, Khorkheli featured in 37 games across all competitions, scoring six goals.
 But his club failed to beat Samtredia in playoffs and suffered relegation which resulted in Khorkheli's transfer to Samgurali on a three-year deal.

 Samgurali

 Back in the league, Khorkheli shone during his second season at Samgurali in 2024, becoming the team's topscorer with eleven league goals.
 It included seven goals and two assists in 9 matches that he recorded after the mid-season, which earned him recognition from the Erovnuli Liga as the best player of this period.
 Summing up the season, the Lelo sport newspaper named him Discovery of the Year.